Biological carbon fixation: Net vs. gross CO2 fixation

-Overview of pathways
+Overview of the carbon fixation cycles

-Seven autotrophic carbon fixation pathways are known.
+Seven autotrophic carbon fixation pathways are known: the Calvin Cycle, the Reverse Krebs Cycle, the reductive acetyl-CoA, the 3-HP bicycle, the 3-HP/4-HB cycle, the DC/4-HB cycles, and the reductive glycine pathway.

+The organisms the Calvin cycle is found in are plants, algae, cyanobacteria, aerobic proteobacteria, and purple bacteria.
 The Calvin cycle fixes carbon in the chloroplasts of plants and algae, and in the cyanobacteria.
 It also fixes carbon in the anoxygenic photosynthesis in one type of Pseudomonadota called purple bacteria, and in some non-phototrophic Pseudomonadota.

-Of the five other autotrophic pathways, two are known only in bacteria (the reductive citric acid cycle and the 3-hydroxypropionate cycle), two only in archaea (two variants of the 3-hydroxypropionate cycle), and one in both bacteria and archaea (the reductive acetyl CoA pathway).
+Of the other autotrophic pathways, three are known only in bacteria (the reductive citric acid cycle, the 3-hydroxypropionate cycle, and the reductive glycine pathway), two only in archaea (two variants of the 3-hydroxypropionate cycle), and one in both bacteria and archaea (the reductive acetyl CoA pathway).
+Sulfur- and hydrogen-oxidizing bacteria often use the Calvin cycle or the reductive citric acid cycle.

 List of pathways

 Calvin cycle

 The Calvin cycle accounts for 90% of biological carbon fixation.
-Consuming ATP and NADPH, the Calvin cycle in plants accounts for the preponderance of carbon fixation on land.
-In algae and cyanobacteria, it accounts for the preponderance of carbon fixation in the oceans.
+Consuming adenosine triphosphate (ATP) and nicotinamide adenine dinucleotide phosphate (NADPH), the Calvin cycle in plants accounts for the predominance of carbon fixation on land.
+In algae and cyanobacteria, it accounts for the dominance of carbon fixation in the oceans.
 The Calvin cycle converts carbon dioxide into sugar, as triose phosphate (TP), which is glyceraldehyde 3-phosphate (GAP) together with dihydroxyacetone phosphate (DHAP):